hgraph-io/hedera-wallet/README.md

 # Hedera Wallet

 This is an example Hedera wallet that integrates Hedera using either the native Hedera gRPC endpoints as well as Ethereum JSON-RPC endpoints.
-This wallet is designed to be used with the ReowReown AppKit.
+This wallet is designed to be used alongside the Reown AppKit.
 For an example app see <https://github.com/hgraph-io/hedera-app>.

 ## Getting started